Grupo-SEMEAR-USP/SARC2022/README.md

 ## Introduction

 In the modern world, working with a swarm of drones is gaining increasing prominence in research and  academic work due to its great potential for applicability.
 However, even though it is becoming more  common, it still presents a high level of complexity due to the challenges of controlling and coordinating  the movements of several UAVs at once.
-This project aims to use the swarm aproach to create a solution to a forest fight scenario, which will be simulated using the Gazebo environment and ROS services.
-Using
+This project aims to use the swarm aproach to create a solution to a forest fight scenario developed by SARC (*Swedish Aerospace Research Center*), which will be simulated using the Gazebo environment and ROS services.

 <p align="center">
   <img width="500" height="281" src="./assets/simulation_starting.gif">